gilramir/argparse/README.md

 If the user requests help, the help text will be given, and the program exits.
 If the users gives an illegal command-line, the error message is shown, and the program exits.
 Otherwise, on success, the program continues to the next statement.

+Sub-commands are also supported.
+You add a Command as a child of its parent Command, and then can add arguments to that new Command

+        // open
+        open_ap := ap.New(&argparse.Command{
+                Name:        "open",
+                Description: "Open something",
+                Function:    DoOpen,
+                Values:      &OpenOptions{},
+        })

+        open_ap.Add(&argparse.Argument{
+                Switches: []string{"-r", "--reason"},
+                Help:     "Why you are opening this",
+        })

+With sub-commands, the Function argument is a callback to your code, to run when the sub-command is chosen.

 # ArgumentParser